MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/tips-to-pass-app-validation.md

 A great description can make your app stand out in the Microsoft Store and help encourage customers to download it.
 Avoid the following mistakes in your app description:

-* Way forward: Way forward information for new users such as, sign up or Get Started or Help and Contact Us links are not included in the Manifest and App Source full description.
+* Way forward: Way forward information for new users such as, sign up or get started or help and contact us links aren't included in the Manifest and App Source full description.

 * Regional dependency: Region specific app name or functionality not called out in manifest and partner center app descriptions.

-* Limitations or account dependency on external accounts or services to complete Sign-In, Sign-Out and Sign-Up experience are not called out in app Manifest  and long description.
+* Limitations or account dependency on external accounts or services to complete Sign-In, Sign-Out and Sign-Up experience aren't called out in app Manifest  and long description.

 * Short and full description in the app manifest doesn't highlight the app’s value proposition.

-* Supported app features are not updated.
+* Supported app features aren't updated.

 * App comparison with another app.

-* References to the integrations which are not part of app functionality.
+* References to the integrations, which aren't part of app functionality.

 * Grammatical errors.